Gorilla Trekking in Rwanda

 Other tours or things to do after Gorilla trekking in Rwanda

 There are many other interesting tours to engage in or combine with Gorilla trekking in Rwanda.
 When planning a visit to this land of a thousand hills, get in touch with Jungle Escape Africa’s reservations team for an expert advice on the best trip suggestions.
-Briefly, Gorilla trekking can be combined with Golden Monkey trekking, hiking the Virunga Volcanoes, Cultural visits to the communities and Ib’yacwu Cultural Village, Dian Fossey grave site tour, bird watching, Nyungwe Forest Chimpanzee tracking, Canopy walk experience, game viewing in Akagera National Park, boat rides, Genocide Memorial sites visit, among others.
+Briefly, Gorilla trekking can be combined with Golden Monkey trekking, hiking the Virunga Volcanoes, Cultural visits to the communities and Ib’yacwu Cultural Village, Dian Fossey grave site tour and bird watching, There is Chimpanzee trackingand the Canopy walk experience, in Nyungwe National Park, game viewing in Akagera National Park, boat rides, Genocide Memorial sites visit and others.